advantagecorp/aob-deployment/README.md

   - managedK8s = on a managed cluster set this value to true
   - webapp.host.ip = use the cloud provider endpoint ip/domain name
+  - config.persistData = set to true to save data by using volumes for postgres and mysql